-October – Nobel Laureates are chosen.
-At the beginning of October, the Nobel Committee chooses the Nobel Peace Prize Laureates through a majority vote.
+October – Nobel Prize laureates are chosen.
+At the beginning of October, the Nobel Committee chooses the Nobel Peace Prize laureates through a majority vote.
 The decision is final and without appeal.
-The names of the Nobel Peace Prize Laureates are then announced.
+The names of the Nobel Peace Prize laureates are then announced.

-December – Nobel Laureates receive their prize.
-The Nobel Peace Prize Award Ceremony takes place on 10 December in Oslo, Norway, where the Nobel Laureates receive their Nobel Prize, which consists of a Nobel Medal and Diploma, and a document confirming the prize amount.
+December – Nobel Prize laureates receive their prize.
+The Nobel Peace Prize award ceremony takes place on 10 December in Oslo, Norway, where the laureates receive their Nobel Prize, which consists of a Nobel Prize medal and diploma, and a document confirming the prize amount.

 The statutes of the Nobel Foundation restrict disclosure of information about the nominations, whether publicly or privately, for 50 years.
 The restriction concerns the nominees and nominators, as well as investigations and opinions related to the award of a prize.

 The Norwegian Nobel Committee has launched an on-line nomination form that you can use if you are a qualified nominator (see the list ‘Qualified nominators’) above).
 The form can be reached from the website of the Norwegian Nobel Committee between September and February.

 Nomination deadline is 31 January at 12 midnight CET.
 Nominations which do not meet the deadline are normally included in the following year’s assessment.
 Members of the Nobel Committee are entitled to submit their own nominations as late as at the first meeting of the Committee after the expiry of the deadline.